dotnet/csharplang/proposals/extensions.md

 }
 ```

-Note: this also affects what members are considered hidden, so that we don't get an overload resolution ambiguity in a scenario like this:
+Note: this also affects what members are considered shadowed, so that we don't get an overload resolution ambiguity in a scenario like this:
 ```csharp
 class U
 {